-Selecting a research supervisor is a very important decision, and can make all the difference as to whether you flourish or not.
+Selecting a research supervisor can make all the difference as to whether you flourish or not.
 Above all, start by reading research articles published by the potential supervisor.
 Remember that research is often written in very compact form, so it may be challenging to understand, but you do not need to understand every word and detail.
 Rather, get a feel for the approach the lab takes to research, the kinds of questions they ask, the way they design and carry out research, and try to imagine yourself contributing to some line of research.
 Check out this running list of potential projects, in case someone has a project that suits you, waiting for a person just like you to take on.
 Do not worry about whether your supervisor or project is "Arts" or "Science".
 Below you will find information based on feedback from past honors students that may be useful in helping you make the best decision for yourself.

 - Be sure to have scouted out the potential supervisor's research (including published articles) and to have something specific to say about the kind of project you would like to work on (topic, technique, etc.).